AdvantechIIoTM2I/cnc-api-docs/api/3.5_oee_funcs/OEEDailyP.md

-# 3.5.5 OEETrendDaily
+# 3.5.7 OEEDailyP

 ## Information

-* Computes factory oee trend daily information within query time range
+* Computes factory performance trend daily information within query time range
 * Need to specify the Query time range (from $from to $to)
 * Support only path